 bathroom, we just pulled off at the next exit.

 was moderate.
-We followed US 24 to Colorado Springs.
-The eastern half
+We followed US 24 to Colorado Springs; it's a great

 shortcut to the Springs.
 No construction, just slow going through

 several small towns.
 Traffic on US 24 was very light today until we